dc3315/DistributedAlgorithms/report.md

 2: {161338,161367} {161338,161338} {161338,150592} {161338,150592} {161338,150598}
 ```

-When we have infinite number of messages, vast majority of messages sent are also received.
+When we have infinite number of messages, the vast majority of messages sent are also received.
 In our tests, there was a difference of at most one message between the number of sent messages and a number of received messages from the corresponding process.
 These messages are not lost, they are simply in the message queue of the receiving process after the `timeout` message, so they are ignored.

 ## Task 2 - PL Broadcast